hyperledger-labs/fabric-builder-k8s/README.md

 ```

 See [External Builders and Launchers](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html) for details of Hyperledger Fabric builders.

+As well as configuring Fabric to use the k8s builder, you will need to [configure Kubernetes](docs/KUBERNETES_CONFIG.md) to allow the builder to start chaincode pods successfully.

 There are addition docs with more detailed usage instructions for specific Fabric network deployments: